-We’ll pick you up and drop you off at your chosen collection point in Reykjavik – we’ll give you the exact time in the booking confirmation.
+We’ll pick you up and drop you off at your chosen collection point in Reykjavik at 08:00 am.

-Please note that this process may take up to 30 minutes – we thank you for your patience in advance.
+Please note that the pick-up within 30 minutes – we thank you for your patience in advance.

 This is a great question.
 We ask all participants to be ready from the start of the pickup time indicated.
 This is because you may well be the first pick up of the day.
 Please be at your assigned location at the start time that you chose when booking the tour.